possen/swift-evolution/proposals/0024-Pattern-Matching-Partial-Function.md

 }
 ```

 The syntax above does not elegantly express our intent as the `switch` statement is designed for “flow control”.
 Aside from being limited to choosing a single value our example requires no “flow control”.
 In addition, the ability to execute unrelated statements inside the switch statement makes it harder prove correctness of the algorithm.
+Finally, type automatic type inference can't be used to determine the type of the assigned constant which feel unsatisfactory.

 Alternatives to using `switch` do exist but are unsatisfactory.
 A `Dictionary`, for example, increases cognitive load (i.e. requires `Hashable` keys and returns an optional).
 This makes it less clear as to what function is being performed.  `Dictionary` also lacks exhautiveness or uniqueness checks which may result in unexpected runtime exceptions.